Policy of the National Farmers Union

 Click here to download the PDF

 The farm economy is cyclical, and commodity price and input cost volatility are among the chief reasons that family farmers and ranchers are forced out of business.
 Farm bills should be written with tough times in mind so that programs serve as a safety net.
-Furthermore, farm bills work best when they are forward-looking; lawmakers should ensure the next farm bill anticipates future needs.
-These needs include strengthening farm bill conservation programs, which play a critical role in helping farmers implement practices that fight climate change, build soil health, and increase resilience.
-The farm bill is also a food bill.
-The nutrition title is key to reducing hunger and poverty, and improving food and nutrition security.
+Farm bills should also principally direct benefits toward family farmers and ranchers.

-The following policies and provisions should be included in the 2023 Farm Bill.
+The following policies and provisions should be included in the 2024 Farm Bill.

-• A dedicated competition title;
+• Including a dedicated competition title;

 • Bolstering cattle market price discovery and transparency;